buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.2.6 =
+* Widgets - Added option to hide '(BB) Profile Completion' widget when progress hits 100%
 * Activity - Fixed issue with deleted users leaving 'Unknown' likes in activity
-* Widgets - Added option to hide '(BB) Profile Completion' widget when progress hits 100%
+* Notifications - Fixed certain notifications not clearing after clicking in Notifications dropdown
-* Network Search - Added icons for search results from plugin LifterLMS
+* Network Search - Added icons for search results coming from plugin LifterLMS
-* Developers - Added hooks for adding your own options into all Component settings
+* Developers - Added hooks for adding your own options into all Component Settings pages

 = 1.2.5 =
 * Messages - Fixed message list not loading more after scrolling down on mobile devices